nicolexu07/PHYS321-finalproj/README.md

 # Parameter Detection for Binary Systems

+__tools.py__ contains code for functions to format data, create simulations, run the MCMC, and plot our results.

+__Exoplanet_Parameter_Detection.ipynb__ calls functions from tools.py to run our simulations and MCMC and visualize results.

 ## Other Files (that you don't need to look at):

+__data__ is a directory containing radial velocity data from the CalTech Exoplanet Archive.

 __import_tar_files.py__ Code used to import files in the 'data' directory from an external source.